--help This option allows you to display the usage information for Nightinformation for NightSim and then exit.

-Sim and then exit.

--version This option allows you to display the version and copyright configuration and scheduling data for a selected frequency-based scheduler.
+-help This option allows you to display the usage information for Night-Sim and then exit. -version This option allows you to display the version and copyright information for NightSim and then exit. -f file This option allows you to specify the name of a file that contain configuration and scheduling data for a selected frequency-base scheduler.
 You may specify a full or relative pathname for the file.

--f file This option allows you to specify the name of a file that contains

 To save the configuration and scheduling data entered in a particular Scheduler window to a file, select the Scheduler->Save Config File As menu item from that Scheduler window.
-Procedures are fully explained in "Save Config File As..." on page

-You may also use a text editor to create or modify a configuration file, following the format as described in "Configuration File

-Format" on page A-1.

--offline Create Scheduler windows initially in Off-Line mode.
-See

-"On-Line/Off-Line Operation" on page 4-5 for more information.
+Procedures are fully explained in "Save Config File As" on page 4-17.
+You may also use a text editor to create or modify a configuration file, following the format as described in "Configuration File Format" on page A-1. -offline Create Scheduler windows initially in Off-Line mode.
+See "On-Line/Off-Line Operation" on page 4-5 for more information.

-- -s [[hostname,]key] (PowerMAX OS) - -s hostname[,key] (Linux)
+-s [[hostname,]key] (PowerMAX OS)

+-s hostname[,key] (Linux)